JD-X1/compact_classification/README.md

 # compact_class

 compact_class is a pipeline designed to classify newly generated eukaryotic Metagenome Assembled Genomes (MAGs) using phylogenetic placements of highly conserved single genes using RAxML-EPA.
 It is currently designed to do this using the PhyloFisher [need a link] database.
-(WARNING: this pipeline has not be tested outside of HPCC environments, it is not reccomended to run this pipeline locally.)
+(WARNING: this pipeline has not been tested outside of HPCC environments, it is not reccomended to run this pipeline locally)

 ## Installation and Dependencies
 1. To use compact_class, first clone the repo into your working directory.